duchene/phylomad/README.md

 ![tabs](codeFolder/www/tabs.png)

 3. Once you get to the *Other options and START* tab, you can reduce the number of simulations to 40, since this is only a test run.
-If possible, check whether your machine has multiple cores and increase the number in the corresponding section to 4 cores.
+Check whether your machine has multiple cores and increase the number in the corresponding section to 4 cores.

 Now press the *START ASSESSMENT* button.

 ![startAssessment](codeFolder/www/startAssessment.png)

-You can monitor the assessment in the shell (mac) or checking the log file that is created in the main PhyloMAd folder (windows).
+You can monitor the assessment in the shell (mac) or by checking the log file that is created in the main PhyloMAd folder (windows).
 Also check the output folder and make sure that data are being stored and removed as successive simulations are analyzed.

 ### Interpreting output